olivierpascalhenry/weather_station/README.md

 Limitations
 -----------

 The GUI has been developed on a raspberry pi 4 connected to a Waveshare 7" monitor (https://www.waveshare.com/product/raspberry-pi/displays/7inch-hdmi-lcd-c.htm?___SID=U) and is not responsive (lack of knowledge from the developer).
 Thus it can't adapt automatically to different screen size.
+It will be adapted in the next major version.

 As the GUI is intended to be used with a touch screen, the mouse cursor is hidden on a linux system for all windows.